-What recurring story patterns, characters, or images are evoked by the events that followed the storm?
+What recurring story patterns, characters, and images are evoked by what happened before, during, and after the storm?

-☑ Check Your Understanding
+Check Your Understanding

-Quickwrite: Choose a lens you think applies to the event, and briefly explain what elements of the story may be most relevant through this lens.
+Quickwrite: Choose a lens you think applies to the event and briefly explain what elements of the story may be most relevant through this lens.